marionbarker/loopdocs/docs/operation/loop-settings/pump-commands.md

 #### Bolus Delivery

 This line reports the % progress of any ongoing bolus.
-Unless a bolus is actively being delivered when you enter Pod Settings, this will say None.
-This line does not update until you tap on the refresh symbol to the right of the Pod image, or exit and re-enter the Pod Settings menu.
+This line reports `None` unless a bolus is actively being delivered when you enter Pod Settings.
+This line may not update until you tap on the refresh symbol to the right of the Pod image, or exit and re-enter the Pod Settings menu.

 ![Bolus Status Line](img/pod-settings-bolus-status.png){width="250"}
 {align="center"}

 #### Basal Delivery

-This line will let you know what is active: The normal basal _schedule_,the _U/hour_ of a 30 minute Temp Basal or if the Pod is _suspended_.
+This line reports

+* _schedule_ for scheduled basals
+* _U/hour_ for a 30 minute Temporary Basal
+* _suspended_ if the Pod is suspended

 ![Basal Delivery Line](img/pod-settings-basal-delivery.png){width="250"}
 {align="center"}